-Early diagnosis and monitoring can make all the difference for patients with TSC-associated seizures
+Early diagnosis and monitoring can make all the difference for patients living with TSC-associated seizures

-Epilepsy impacts most patients with TSC, and may often have devastating consequences1-4
+Epilepsy impacts most patients living with TSC, and may often have devastating consequences1-4

 People Icon